Aimonica-Brands/aimonica-core-solana/README.md

 ## Features

 - **Platform Initialization**: A central authority can initialize the staking platform.
-- **Project Registration**: The authority can register multiple staking projects, each with its own token and vault.
+- **Project Registration**: The authority can register multiple staking projects.
+- **Configurable Projects**: Each project can have its own name, staking token, and vault.
+- **Fee Management**: Project authority can set a separate fee wallet and configure fees for unstaking and emergency unstaking.
 - **Flexible Staking**: Users can stake tokens for predefined durations (e.g., 7, 14, 30 days).
+- **Multiple Stakes**: Users can have multiple, independent stakes within the same project.
-- **Standard Unstake**: Users can withdraw their staked tokens and rewards after the lock-up period.
+- **Standard Unstake**: Users can withdraw their staked tokens and any rewards (if applicable, not implemented in this version) after the lock-up period, minus a small fee.
-- **Emergency Unstake**: A failsafe option for users to withdraw their tokens immediately if needed, forfeiting any rewards.
+- **Emergency Unstake**: A failsafe option for users to withdraw their tokens immediately if needed, potentially incurring a higher fee and forfeiting any rewards.

 ## Getting Started